jonvallet/events/README.md

 There is a new requirement that we need to implement.
 Everytime a notification is pushed that has the title value of `Sold`, we want to send and email to rob@sciencefy.com with the good news.

-Start writing the unit test then make the it pass adding the new behaviour.
+Start writing the unit test then make the test pass adding the new behaviour.